 Restraint: one of the key themes of the album is holding back.
 This can be traced back to the instrumentation (7-string guitar, drums, trumpet, trombone, trombone).
 All of the instruments are technically demanding and impose physical limits.
 This naturally leads to slow melodies, space, sparse textures and simple comping patterns.

 That restraint creates tension – used to propel songs from intro to melody in tracks 4 and 5, or to create epic payoffs whether improvised or written.
 A great example is from 2:50 in “Drop A Dime”.
-Massive horns and massive drums and fierce bluesy guitar playing (whose “hold a note over changing bass” hook epitomises Hunter’s self-developed style) – but only after a build-up of more than half the album’s length.
+Massive horns and massive drums and fierce bluesy guitar playing (whose “hold a note over changing bass” hook epitomises Hunter’s self-developed style) – but only after a build-up of intensity over more than half the album.